Babiana pygmaea

-Babiana pygmaea is a perennial plant of about 10 cm high that annually forms leaves and flowers from an underground corm that is assigned to the iris family.
+Babiana pygmaea, known in English as the cream bobbejaantjie, is a perennial plant of about 10 cm high that annually forms leaves and flowers from an underground corm that is assigned to the iris family.
 It has bowl-shaped, pale yellow flowers with six perianth lobes, purplish in its heart, emerging from a cylindrical tube, and lance-shaped, pleated and heary leafblades that are almost at a right angle with the sheaths.
 The species can be found in the Western Cape province of South Africa.
 It is called geelbobbejaantjie in Afrikaans.

 Description

 Geelbobbejaantjie is a geophyte with an egg-shaped, underground corm from which annually the leaves and stems appear above ground, forming a plant of about 10 cm high including the leaves.
 The stem is upright, seldomly branched and covered in velvety hairs.
 The leaf blades are pleated, softly hairy and lance-shaped 6-20 mm wide.
 The blade sits at an almost right angle atop a sheath that envelops the sheaths of higher leaves.

 The unscented flowers sit with two to five together in an upright spike and are each subtended by two bracts of 30-36 mm.
 The inner bract is slightly shorter than the outer and forked or split to approximately half length.
 The base colour of the star-symmetrical perianth is pale yellow with a dull purple to dark brown centre.
 The six tepals are merged into a cylindrical tube of 15-25 mm long, which is slightly wider at the throat and splits into six almost equal, inverted egg-shaped perianth lobes of 23-33 mm long and 14-20 mm wide that are spreading when the flower is fully open.
 The three stamens are arranged symmetrically in the centre of the flower enclosing the style and consist of a 3-6 mm long upright filament and carrying a anther of 8-10 mm long.
 Below the perianth tube sits an ovary that is hairy in the upper half or on the ribs.
 From the ovary the style emerges, which splits into three branches at the same height as the middle of the anthers.
 This species flowers between August and early September.